cagla-su/Linux-Gaming-Guide/Game Specific Guides/Minecraft-Installation-And-Optimization-Guide.md

 - Go back to `Options` and `Video Settings`.
 These are the optimized settings for performance:
   - **General**
     - `Render Distance`: 6 chunks
-    - `Max Shadow Distance`: Disabled
     - `Simulation Distance`: 5 chunks
     - `VSync`: OFF
-    - `Max Framerate`: Same number as your monitor's refresh rate (for 60 hz screens, change the value to 70)
+    - `Max Framerate`: Unlimited grants the smoothest experience but if you experience overheating, you can try 120.
   - **Quality**
     - `Graphics`: Fast
     - `Clouds`: OFF